-A teaching point is that 5 should attempt to drive to his/her right and go hard to basket.
-However, if the defender guarding 5 overplays and forces 5 to the middle of the court, 5 should pull up half-way to basket; otherwise, 5 will run into the defense and most likely charge.
+A teaching point is that 4 should attempt to drive to his/her right and go hard to basket.
+However, if the defender guarding 4 overplays and forces 4 to the middle of the court, 4 should pull up half-way to basket; otherwise, 4 will run into the defense and most likely charge.
+(See diagram 2)

-Diagram 4 illustrates the point guard dribbling too wide necessitating a longer pass to 5.
-Even though the pass is still a diagonal pass, this wide pass is too long and may also be easily intercepted.
+Diagram 4 illustrates the point guard dribbling too wide necessitating a longer pass to 4.
+Such a pass may be easily intercepted.

-Another teaching point is to teach 5 to curl to the elbow.
-Diagram 5 shows 5 curling too wide which causes the help defense to sag toward the ball.
+Another teaching point is to teach 4 to curl to the elbow.
+Diagram 5 shows 4 curling too far outside which causes the help defense to sag toward the ball.